How City Parks Connect Us Outside

 Yosemite, Great Smoky Mountains, even BLM land, all are seen as the primary place for outdoor recreation.

 Yet, with a growing population of retired people, and a more urbanized nation, we are seeing a need to take shorter walks, shorter hikes, more often, and closer to home.
 And city parks serve that purpose.
 They are close, and are designed for accessibility.
-In fact, over 22,000 city parks exist withing the United States alone.
+In fact, over 22,000 city parks exist within the United States alone.
 69% of the America's large city population lives within a 10 minute walk of a park.
 Consider the walking to get there, part of your exercise.
 1

 How much more can be said of the renowned parks of North America's major cities?